SciML/Catalyst.jl/docs/src/tutorials/homotopy_continuation.md

 ```@example hc3
 ns = convert(NonlinearSystem,two_state_model; remove_conserved=true)
 ```
 Again, we will create the dictionary for parameter values that we will sub in.
-However, we will do it slightly differently so that the conserved quantitites are accoutned for.
+However, we will do it slightly differently so that the conserved quantities are accounted for.
 ```@example hc3
 const MT = ModelingToolkit
 subs = Dict(MT.parameters(ns) .=> MT.varmap_to_vars([], MT.parameters(ns); defaults=MT.defaults(ns)))